libxml-raku/LibXML-raku/docs/index.md

 PREREQUISITES
 =============

-This module requires the libxml2 library to be installed.
+This module may requires the libxml2 library to be installed.
 Please follow the instructions below based on your platform:

 Debian/Ubuntu Linux
 -------------------